EmmanuelMasavoDjegou/Research-Papers/README.md

 ### Abstract

-> The **accelerated failure time (AFT)** model relates covariates to log-transformed event times under right-censoring, and extends naturally to recurrent events through the **accelerated gap-time (AGT)** formulation — a meaningful alternative to the Cox model.
+> The **accelerated failure time (AFT)** model relates covariates to log-transformed event times under right-censoring, and extends naturally to recurrent events through the **accelerated gap-time (AGT)** formulation, a meaningful alternative to the Cox model.
 In applications like reliability engineering and biomedical research, interventions between successive events can alter subsequent timing, motivating models that explicitly accommodate such effects.
 >
 > This paper considers a broad class of **semiparametric accelerated gap-time models** incorporating an **effective age process**, representing a wide range of intervention mechanisms within a unified framework.
 To handle the estimation challenges posed by an infinite-dimensional baseline hazard and non-monotone score functions, a **sample-based weighted efficient score** is constructed via parametric submodels.
 The resulting estimators are shown to be **consistent and asymptotically normal**, and are illustrated through simulation studies and an application to a biomedical dataset.